aliakseimakarau/troika_ice40/README.md

 - It can do auto-padding for 243Trit input size (single Block; in IOTA used a lot)
 - It can do multiple loops with auto-padding (this is interesting for e.g. IOTA where often a block has to be hashed multiple times; It reduces transfer-times significantly)
 - It supports nested hashing by "push"ing" and "pop"ing the internal Troika state to and from a "Stack" (actually, it's an internal offset for RAM address but it acts like a stack).

+PCB:
+- ICE40UP5K FPGA
+- STM32F302CCTx µC (default DFU Bootloader can be used)
+- Pinheader for GSM/GPS/BT module (not used in this application)
+- Some LEDs, Buttons
+- SWD Debug header

 Performance:
 - 10k blocks (including SPI transfer times) in 11.6s